Kinematic Reconstruction of $\Lambda(t)$CDM Models: Analysis and Results

+At the $2\sigma$ confidence level, the allowed ranges widen considerably, $\mathcal{Q}_0 = 2.2 \pm 5.3$ and $\mathcal{Q}_1 = -6.2 \pm 15$, reinforcing the conclusion that current data do not provide significant evidence for a redshift-dependent coupling in the dark sector or even for a coupling in the dark sector, in the context of this model.

-As in the context of this model the full data combination yielded only poor constraints over the interaction parameters, we will now to analyze an special case of this model, where we assume $Q_1=0$.
+Aiming to improve the constraints over the interaction term in this model, we will now analyse a particular case, where we assume $Q_1=0$.
 That is, a model with constant interaction term.